 3. Olympic (Washington State)

 Old growth forests and lush rain forests, flanking miles of rocky coastline and glacier-capped peaks, are the jewels of this deep and remote national park.
 If solitude is what you are after, then this is the park for you.
 Many of the nearly one million acres that make up this park are only accessible by foot, so don't forget those hiking boots.

 4. Acadia (Maine)

-Granite cliffs which pierce the sea are Acadia National Park’s most iconic features.
+Granite cliffs that pierce the sea are Acadia National Park’s most iconic features.
 The rugged seashore appeals to geology-lovers and the hiking, camping, and boating appeal to just about any adventure-seeker.
 It's still illegal in Maine to sell certain pharmaceuticals, but astute retailers are skirting that issue by baking medicated goodies and giving them away for "free." with a donation.
 Don't over do it though, because then you won't want to take on the Precipice Trail hike, or wake up early enough to watch the sun rise from the summit of Cadillac Mountain.

 5. Yosemite (California)

 Yosemite has enough outdoor recreation opportunities and breathtaking scenery, from Yosemite Falls to Half-Dome, to the more secluded Tuolumne Meadows area.
 You can now legally possess cannabis in Golden State, but you can't smoke it in public.
 Act accordingly.